 - 1. What topic(s) will be addressed during the observation period?
 How and where does the topic(s) fit into the overall course syllabus and schedule? - 2.
 What objectives have you set for the observation period?
 In other words, what do you expect students to be able to do as a result of the week's learning experience?
 Please state these objectives in measurable terms, using Bloom's Taxonomy.
-How do the objectives of the observation period tie into the goals and objectives outlined in the syllabus? - 3.
+How do the objectives of the observation period tie into the outcomes and objectives outlined in the syllabus? - 3.
 What have the students done in the course prior to the observation period that may add context for the observer? - 4.
 What instructional strategies/learning activities will be used during the observation period to present content and facilitate learning?
 Why have these strategies been selected? - 5.
 How is learner engagement incorporated into the observation period through Blackboard? - 6.
-What steps have you taken to make your Blackboard course appealing to a group of students with diverse learning preferences (visual, aural, kinesthetic)? - 7.
-How and when will you evaluate whether students reached the objectives of topic(s) covered during the observation period? - 8.
-Does the course have any special characteristics that might affect an outsider's understanding of the group dynamics? (prior/recent technology issues, the return of a recent test, first time doing a particular activity, students requiring accommodations, etc.) - 9.
+How and when will you evaluate whether students reached the objectives of topic(s) covered during the observation period? - 7.
 Please mention anything else you think the observer needs to know in preparation for observing your online course.